-And this would be a very legitimate question indeed, my friend.
-The World Wide Web is currently clogged by material revolving around the modern men-to-women dynamics, and just looking at the sheer volume of resources available on that subject, one can quickly have an idea that something is not quite right.
+And this would be a very legitimate question indeed, my dear reader.
+The World Wide Web is currently clogged by material revolving around the modern intersexual dynamics, and just by looking at the sheer volume of resources available online on that subject, one can quickly get an idea that something is not quite right.
 Because if things were right, there would be no need talk so extensively about it.

 Let’s take an example: when did you last heard about a bootcamp to help you better shop at the supermarket?
 If you are like me, the answer is “never”.
 And this would be perfectly normal: why on earth would someone need to hire a coach to perform such a basic task like going to the supermarket and getting some groceries?!
-Now it must be said that in the wonderful Information Age, where there seem to be a guide for everything and a blog on everything, such a service may even exist, and maybe it’s being marketed as “experiencing a stress-free shopping experience”, or “optimising time and cost of your shopping routine”, or even “reducing carbon footprint of your shopping cart”.
-But even if such a service existed, let’s call it a niche thing, shall we?
-That would not be a response to a primary need, but more the result of a society where people have nothing bigger to worry about.
+Now it must be said that in our wonderful Information Age, where there seem to be a guide for everything and a blog on everything, such a service may even exist, and maybe it’s being marketed as “how to experience a stress-free shopping experience”, or possibly “how to optimise time and cost of your shopping routine”, or even “how to reduce the carbon footprint of your shopping cart”.
+But even if such a service existed indeed, it would be not in response to a primary need, rather the result of a society where people have nothing bigger to worry about.

-Now someone could argue: “ok there are no bootcamps to help people better shop for groceries while there are bootcamps to teach guys how to talk to girls, but shopping for groceries depends pretty much just on you and the approval from other people is not needed to be successful, so this comparison is not valid”.
+Now someone could argue: “sure, there are no bootcamps to help people better shop for groceries while there are bootcamps to teach guys how to talk to girls, but shopping for groceries depends pretty much just on you, other people’s approval is not needed to be successful there, hence this comparison is not valid”.

-And the reason for these key differences is that the modern men-to-women dynamics in the western world are quite simply fucked-up! (excuse my French)
+And the reason for these key differences is that the modern intersexual dynamics in the Western world are quite simply fucked-up! (excuse my French)

 Simple as that.